 David Lucas was one of a group of developers of a residential subdivision on the Isle of Pines off the South Carolina coast.
 As the project neared completion in 1986, he bought the last two lots for his own account, paying \$475,000 for each.
 He planned to build his own home on one lot and a house for sale on the other.
 Residential use of the lots was permitted under the regulations in place at the time of his purchase.
 In fact, homes stood on lots on either side of his two lots and between them.
-Before Lukas began building, however, the state enacted a new Beachfront Management Act aimed at promoting tourism and preserving certain flora and fauna.
+Before Lucas began building, however, the state enacted a new Beachfront Management Act aimed at promoting tourism and preserving certain flora and fauna.
 The effect of the act was to prohibit Lucas from all but trivial uses of his property, rendering it worthless.
 In effect, the state sought to promote its ends at David Lucas's expense.
 If the state had explicitly condemned Lucas's land for a public park, it would have been obligated to pay him just compensation under the Fifth Amendment's Takings Clause: "nor shall private property be taken for public use without just compensation."
 Because Lucas still retained title to his worthless property, however, the state refused to pay him compensation.
-He was the victim of what has come to be called a regulatory taking.1 vailed in the U.S. Supreme Court because his intended use of the property was perfectly legitimate-it injured no one-and because he had been deprived of all value in the property.2 After ruling in favor of Lucas, the Supreme Court remanded the case to the South Carolina courts, where Lucas was awarded \$750,000 for each lot (including appreciation, interest, and legal costs), and title to the lots was transferred to South Carolina.
-The state's attorney later explained that the state had considered keeping the lots undeveloped but decided instead to sell them to another developer since, "with a house to either side and in between the lots, it is reasonable and prudent to allow houses to be built."
-In a striking understatement, John Echeverria, then chief counsel for the National Audubon Society, said that the state's decision to sell the property for development "opens the state to charges of hypocrisy when it is willing to have an economic burden fall on an individual but not when the funds have to come out of an agency's budget."4
+He was the victim of what has come to be called a regulatory taking.1

+Not surprisingly, Lucas brought suit against the state of South Carolina.
+Although he lost in the state supreme court, he prevailed in the U.S. Supreme Court because his intended use of the property was perfectly legitimate-it injured no one-and because he had been deprived of all value in the property.2 After ruling in favor of Lucas, the Supreme Court remanded the case to the South Carolina courts, where Lucas was awarded \$750,000 for each lot (including appreciation, interest, and legal costs), and title to the lots was transferred to South Carolina.
+The state's attorney later explained that the state had considered keeping the lots undeveloped but decided instead to sell them to another developer since, "with a house to either side and in between the lots, it is reasonable and prudent to allow houses to be built."3 In a striking understatement, John Echeverria, then chief counsel for the National Audubon Society, said that the state's decision to sell the property for development "opens the state to charges of hypocrisy when it is willing to have an economic burden fall on an individual but not when the funds have to come out of an agency's budget."4